Dear unknown friend,

 "My eye!
 My eye!
 I can't see my eye!"

-Until, eventually, he gets tired, so tired that he hears the animals and calms down.
+Eventually, he gets tired, so tired that he hears the animals and calms down.
 He stops moving.
 The water slowly clears up.
 With his other eye the elephant sees his eye laying between two rocks at the bottom of the river.
-He picks it up, put it back into place, and crosses the river....
+He picks it up, put it back into place, and move away....

 That's where we are my dear friend.
 We are players who have forgotten we are playing a game, we are in pain and we keep troubling the waters because of our pains, and we have even forgotten the rule that says that when we calm down, we can save ourselves.